alireza-mh/join/README.md

 ## Instructions

-- Fork this repo
+- Run `git init` in this test directory so you can commit your changes locally.
 - Commit early and often.
 We want to be able to check your way of thinking
+- Make the app public, but do not name it JOIN Test or anything like that, we want to avoid exposure
-- Make the app public.
-Deploy it using the service of your choice (Vercel, Cloud Run, Heroku)
+- Deploy it using the service of your choice (Vercel, Cloud Run, Heroku)
-- Create a pull request so we can review your code and comment on it
+- Zip your work from local folder without removing Git history and send us back via email for a review
-- Do not spend more than 5 hours on the test, you will have a chance to submit fixes when our engineers review your code
+- Do not spend more than 4 hours on the test working proactively
+- Do not exceed a deadline of 12 hours from the moment you received it to sending it back to us
+- Communicate early and openly if there are issues, it will add points to your application

 ## Disclaimer
 You don't have to finish all of that, but we would really love to see a working piece.